syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Shapes.md

 ---
 layout: post
-title: Pick the type of node in ASP.NET MVC Diagram | Syncfusion
+title: Pick the type of node in ASP.NET MVC Diagram Control | Syncfusion
 description: Learn here about how to choose the type of node with respect to the requirement in Syncfusion Essential ASP.NET MVC Diagram Control, its elements, and more.
 platform: ejmvc
 control: Diagram
 documentation: ug
 ---

-# Pick the type of node in ASP.NET MVC Diagram
+# Shapes in ASP.NET MVC Diagram

 Diagram provides support to add different kind of nodes.
 They are as follows.